Akshita2906/info-498D-project/README.md

 ## Technical Description:

-The final product will be an interactive online resource compiled using Shiney App in R. For the purposes of this research, we used the BRFSS (Behavioral Risk Factor Surveillance System) Dataset for the year 2016.
+The final product will be an interactive online resource compiled using Shiny App in R. For the purposes of this research, we used the BRFSS (Behavioral Risk Factor Surveillance System) Dataset for the year 2016.
 Because of the extensive nature of the BRFSS questionnaire, we have utilized various parts of the data to narrow down on risk factors and pertinent data related to noncommunicable diseases of interest.
 The rationale behind choosing these specific factors was linked to the burgeoning upward trend in the prevalence of these disease.
 We will pay special attention to the weighing of variables
 Since neither of us have any experience in working with RShiny, one of our goals will also be to understand and express our findings appropriately in RShiny.
 Similarly, coming in with no experience of Interactive Visualization in R, we would also want to explore plotly and crosstalk in R to create interactive visualizations if time premits.